 However, that’s not the entire story, as Spawn Points in Pokémon GO have far more depth than XM hotspots in Ingress.

-According to multiple previous researches, research articles and influential community figures, it’s well established that Pokémon GO uses OpenStreetMap (OSM) geographical data to create, characterise and distribute spawn points.
+According to multiple previous researches and influential community figures, it’s well established that Pokémon GO uses OpenStreetMap (OSM) geographical data to create, characterise and distribute spawn points.

 The usage of OpenStreetMap is far reaching and influences both the number of spawn points and the type of Pokémon those spawn points generate.